 This elegant neoclassical building, based on the Pantheon in Rome, houses one of the oldest purpose-built museums in Britain.
 There's a...

 Imposing St John's Kirk was founded in 1126 and is still the centrepiece of the town.
 In 1559 John Knox preached a powerful sermon here...

 Perth’s best pub has a strange outdoor space with windows peering out onto the street, an ornate entrance gate and a large, cosy...

 A Perth favourite for splashing out on a special meal, this busy corner restaurant has a can-do attitude and an excellent line in fresh...

 Black Watch Museum information

-Housed in Balhousie Castle on the edge of North Inch, this museum honours what was once Scotland’s foremost regiment.
-Formed in 1725 to combat rural banditry, the Black Watch fought in numerous campaigns, re-created here with paintings, memorabilia and anecdotes.
+Housed in Balhousie Castle on the edge of North Inch park, this museum honours what was once Scotland’s foremost regiment (it was subsumed into the new Royal Regiment of Scotland in 2006).
+Formed in 1725 to control rebellious Highlanders following the Jacobite uprising of 1715, the Black Watch fought in numerous famous campaigns, re-created here with paintings, memorabilia and anecdotes.

 Little attempt at perspective is evident: there’s justifiable pride in the regiment’s role in the gruelling trench warfare of WWI, where it suffered nearly 30,000 casualties, but no sheepishness about less glorious colonial engagements, such as against the ‘Fuzzy Wuzzies’ of Sudan.